-The tradition started eleven years ago at the Waffle House in Johns Creek, Georgia, when a division manager came up with the idea and hopeless romantics started showing up in tuxedos and ball gowns.
-This year, service at the 170 participating restaurants beginss as early as 4 p.m., depending on which location you’re hoping for, with the full menu and whatever local special the manager cooks up.
-Waffle House CEO Walt Ehmer says the one-night only affair has become “the must-have reservations for Valentine’s Day.
-It’s really a bucket-list experience.”
-So true, especially if your bucket is full of syrup.
+The tradition started thirteen years ago at the Waffle House in Johns Creek, Georgia.
+When the division manager there came up with the idea, hopeless romantics started showing up in tuxedos and ball gowns to get their smothered and covered.
+This year, Valentine’s Day service at more than 200 participating restaurants will offer lovers their full menu and whatever local special the manager cooks up—keep an eye out for heart-shaped waffles.